 Who Should Attend Medical School?

 Medical school isn’t just for those who want to become a doctor.
 Some of these programs can prepare you to work behind the scenes in the healthcare industry instead of in a hospital or clinic.
-For example, you might choose to attend medical school in order to:
+For example, you might choose to attend medical school to:

 - Work with disadvantaged communities in rural clinics

-- Manage a healthcare organization with an M.D./MBA degree
+- Manage a healthcare organization with an MD/MBA degree

 - Improve the healthcare system through data science or public policy